topnotcher/mkinitcpio-hooks/README.md

 mkinitcpio-hooks
 ================

-mkinitcpio hooks for NVIDIA and Virtualbox
+mkinitcpio hooks for NVIDIA and Virtualbox modules